ioerger/transit2/src/pytransit/doc/source/gi_method.rst

         Optional Arguments:
             --n <string>     :=  Normalization method.
 Default: --n TTR --s <integer>    :=  Number of samples.
-Default: --s 10000 --iN <float>     :=  Ignore TAs occuring at given percentage (as integer) of the N terminus.
-Default: --iN 0 --iC <float>     :=  Ignore TAs occuring at given percentage (as integer) of the C terminus.
+Default: --s 10000 --iN <float>     :=  Ignore TAs occurring at given percentage (as integer) of the N terminus.
+Default: --iN 0 --iC <float>     :=  Ignore TAs occurring at given percentage (as integer) of the C terminus.
 Default: --iC 0 --rope <float>   :=  Region of Practical Equivalence.
 Area around 0 (i.e. 0 +/- ROPE) that is NOT of interest.
 Can be thought of similar to the area of the null-hypothesis.
 Default: --rope 0.5
             --signif HDI     :=  (default) Significant if HDI does not overlap ROPE; if HDI overlaps ROPE, 'Type of Interaction' is set to 'No Interaction'
             --signif prob    :=  Optionally, significant hits are re-defined based on probability (degree) of overlap of HDI with ROPE, prob<0.05 (no adjustment)